lucmans/digistring/readme.md

 In case of build failures after updating, try running `make fresh`.
 Run `make help` for more information on all build targets and make scripts.

+## Patches
+On older systems, building may fail as Digistring uses the newest features from its dependencies.
+Not all of these new features are necessary and some features may still be used through an older interface.
+To accommodate older systems, we provide some patches.
+These are located in the `patches` directory, along with a readme with information on when and how to use the patches.

 # Usage instructions
 Digistring can be started by running the binary.